ietf-wg-avtcore/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 ## The SDP "tls-id" Attribute {#tls-id}

-The SDP "tls-id" attribute is reused to allow either endpoint to decide whether to open a new QUIC connection, rather than reusing an existing QUIC connection, as described in {{Section 5.1 of !RFC8842}}.
+The SDP "tls-id" attribute is reused as described in {{Section 5.1 of !RFC8842}} to allow either endpoint to decide whether to open a new QUIC connection, rather than reusing an existing QUIC connection.
 This attribute MUST be present in SDP offers and answers for RoQ.

 ## The SDP "fingerprint" Attribute {#fingerprint}